seanmarcia/codeforgood.io/faq.md

 ##### How do I get there?

-We are collecting information about carpooling [here](https://docs.google.com/spreadsheets/d/1nq7XrtqABpowMnNPPVbcRShYPwgfveUjF4TZu5CdCIU/edit).
-Please fill out the form if you need a ride or can offer a ride and Kalimar will do his best to match people up!
-Contact Kalimar at kalimar@rubyforgood.org.
 Hop into the #carpool channel in slack for more info!

 ##### How do I indicate I want to room with my friend/significant other?